lcmhhhhhh/lcmTestPage/docs/en/troubleshooting.md

 ## Authentication or login errors

-- **Error: `Failed to login.
-Message: Request contains an invalid argument`**
-  - Users with volcengine Workspace accounts or Volcano Engine accounts associated with their Gmail accounts may not be able to activate the free tier of the volcengine Code Assist plan.
-  - For Volcano Engine accounts, you can work around this by setting `VOLCENGINE_PROJECT` to your project ID.

 - **Error: `UNABLE_TO_GET_ISSUER_CERT_LOCALLY` or `unable to get local issuer certificate`**
   - **Cause:** You may be on a corporate network with a firewall that intercepts and inspects SSL/TLS traffic.
 This often requires a custom root CA certificate to be trusted by Node.js.